 Effects on Program Planning

 Completing a thesis can have significant impacts on the program planning process, including the need to integrate any mandatory changes in curricular requirements for degree completion and to allot the necessary time for performing research, writing the thesis, and preparing for a thesis defense.
 Most often students will replace a portion of the coursework required for completion of a particular degree program with academic credit for research performed under the guidance of the supervising professor.
-More information about the process of registering for research-intensive courses can be found on the graduate student-initiated courses information page.

 The following links can be used to access the curricular requirements for each of the MS degree programs that the ECE Department administers, including information about how research-intensive courses fit into the curricular requirements for said degree and if any changes to the curricular requirements are necessary for participation in the thesis option.